Most short-form posts fail in the first sentence.

 Vague hooks ("Here is something most people get wrong about content") could have been written by anyone, about anything, with no actual experience required.
 They do not create trust.
 They do not create curiosity.
 They create nothing.

 Specific hooks ("We killed our top-performing post series after six months because it was attracting the wrong audience") require real experience.
-Specificity is also the single most reliable indicator of a good LinkedIn post.
+Specificity is also the reliable indicator of a good founder post.
 They are only possible if something actually happened.
 That specificity is what makes the reader lean in.

 The test is simple: could this sentence have been written by someone with no experience in this area?
 If yes, make it more specific until the answer is no.

-Take your last five posts and look only at the first line of each.
+Take your last five posts (or your last newsletter subject lines) and look only at the first line of each.

 Ask one question: does this line create unresolved tension, or does it resolve it?
-If the reader can feel like they have the gist of the post from the first sentence, there is no reason to click.
+If the reader can feel like they have the gist of the post from the first sentence, there is no reason to keep reading.

 Rewrite each first line using one of the four patterns above.
 Specific observation, counterintuitive claim, specific number, or scene.
 Do not rewrite the rest of the post.
 Just the first line.

-Post the rewritten versions and compare the engagement.
+Publish the rewritten versions and compare the engagement.
 The difference in reach from a better first line is not marginal.
 It is often the whole variable.
-Hook quality is one of the highest-leverage skills in founder-led marketing.
-Understanding how the LinkedIn algorithm evaluates your content explains why this is so.
+Hook quality is one of the highest-impact skills in founder branding.
+Understanding the LinkedIn algorithm explains why this is so on that platform specifically.

 One to two sentences.
 If your hook requires three sentences before it gets interesting, it is not a hook yet.
 The first line has to carry all the weight.
 A second line can add momentum, but it cannot rescue a weak first line.